fnordoglargh/metametalmapper/README.md

 ## Backlog

-* Add mode to visit single band and their immediate connections.
 * Notify user on calling analysis if a country has not been mapped entirely.
 * Implement a flag to overwrite data unconditionally.
 * Implement option to overwrite data based on its age.